BabylonJS/Extensions/Polyhedron/readme.md

 var mesh = BABYLON.Mesh.CreatePolyhedron("sap", {custom: squareAntiPrism}, scene);
 ```

-Display of all the polyhedron types from this file : _PG URL_
+Display of all the polyhedron types from this file : http://www.babylonjs-playground.com/frame.html#21QRSK#1